carlosvin/carlosvin.github.io/posts/creating-custom-maven-plugin.rst

 	    <version>0.0.1-SNAPSHOT</version>
     </plugin>

-In that way invoker plugin ensures it is testing latest version of current project.
+In that way invoker plugin ensures it is testing the latest version of current project.

 invoker.properties (Act)
 ########################